 In 1850, at the age of 21, she lived at home with her parents.
-Venturing into the unknown, likely in company with her older brothers Henry and William, Catherine migrated to the Nebraska Territory, arriving in Omadi, Dakota County in August 1858.
+Venturing into the unknown, likely in company with her older brothers Henry and William, Catherine migrated to the Nebraska Territory, arriving in the emerging town of Omadi, Dakota County in August 1858.

-George had come to McHenry County, IL on March 9, 1854 and after spending the summer there went to Delaware County, IA where he earned income making wagons.
-In May 1855 he pushed further into Nebraska with Jacob A. Hillock, settling in Dakota County, and the Dakota County Herald once dubbed him "the first real pioneer of the county."
-The story of George's harrowing overland voyage into Nebraska was told in detail many years later in an article in the Dakota County Herald (March 12, 1904):
+George had come to McHenry County, IL on March 9, 1854 and after spending the summer there went to Delaware County, IA where he earned income making wagons in 1855.
+In May 1855 he pushed further into Nebraska with Jacob A. Hallack, also spelled "Hallock" and at times "Hillock."
+The two men settled in Dakota County, and the Dakota County Herald once dubbed George "the first real pioneer of the county."
+The story of George's and Hallack's harrowing overland voyage into Nebraska was told in detail many years later in an article in the Dakota County Herald (March 12, 1904):